trtrgfh/Machine-Learning-Notes/README.md

 - The new variables replace the original variables so that less varibles (dimensions) are used.

 ## Techniques to Improve Machine Learning Models <a name="technics"></a>
+- High Bias (Underfitting)
+    - Bigger networks
+    - Train longer (e.g. run gradient descent longer)
+    - Find better NN architectures
+- High Variance (Overfitting)
+    - More data
+    - Regularization (since we want to minimize the cost, if lambda increases, the algorithm would try to descrease the weights to keep the cost low which would end up in a simpler regression or network.)
+    - Find better NN architectures
+### Dropout Regularization (Inverted Dropout)
+- Randomly "dropping out" (i.e. setting to zero) a certain number of output units in a layer during training.
+    - d3 = np.random.rand(a3.shape[0], a3.shape[1]) < keep_prob where a3 is the neurons in layer 3 and keep_prob is the probability a neuron is been kept.
+    - a3 *= d3
+    - a3 /= keep_prob (Since no dropout is implemented at test time, we want to keep the expected value of a3 so there's no scaling problem at test time)
+- Intuition: any feature could be zero out, so the weight of the feature would be spread out (shrink)
+- Make keep_prob lower at layers with more neurons to prevent overfitting
+### Data Augumentation
+- echnique used to artificially increase the size of a training dataset by creating modified versions of existing data.